A Hybrid Hydrophobic-Hydrophilic Coating with Combined Anti-Reflective and Anti-Soiling Properties

 CSI of the City University of New York and National Renewable Energy Laboratory

 Hybrid hydrophobic-hydrophilic coatings can be applied to any type of glass, including low-iron solar cover glass, to reduce reflection and decrease the accumulation of soil on surfaces.
-This includes architectural windows, solar PV modules as well as mirrors for concentrated solar power.
+This includes architectural windows, solar PV modules, and mirrors for concentrated solar power.

 It's available to NREL scientists and external collaborators.

 Nayshevsky, I.; Xu, Q.; Lyons, A. (2018).
 “Hydrophobic-Hydrophilic Surfaces Exhibiting Dropwise Condensation for Anti-Soiling Applications.”
-2018 IEEE 45th Photovoltaic Specialists Conference (PVSC).
+2018 IEEE 45th Photovoltaic Specialists Conference.

 To learn more about this project, contact Alan Lyons.